solo-karu/Nifty_Forecast/README.md

 # Nifty VIX Range Forecasting Tool

 Predicts high and low bounds of the Nifty 50 index based on India VIX volatility using a statistical model.
-Ideal for market analysts, traders, and students exploring financial modeling and volatility forecasting.
+Ideal for market analysts, traders, and students exploring financial modeling and volatility forecasting with 95% Accuracy.

 ---